dhruvbhavsar1/Priority-Ping/README.md

 - **Custom Vibrations:** Choose between different vibration intensities (Light, Normal, Hard, Very Hard) for your contacts.
 - **Quiet Hours:** Schedule times when the app should stay quiet (e.g., during sleep).
 - **Dark Mode UI:** A modern, clean, and easy-to-use dark interface.

+## ⚙️ How it works

+- Uses Notification Listener Service to monitor notifications
+- Filters based on selected contacts/apps
+- Triggers alert even in Silent / DND mode
+- Runs as a background service with battery optimization handling

 ## 🚀 How to Use